By Christin Roby// 04 March 2019

 “Our main focus now as a development agency will be to move to the formulation of development tools that can strengthen the capacity of all African stakeholders to better execute priority development projects,” Mayaki said.

-Drafted at the 2018 AU summit as part of larger institutional and financial reforms championed by then-Commissioner Paul Kagame, AUDA officially adopted its mandate and launched at the 2019 AU summit earlier this month.
+Drafted at the 2018 AU summit as part of larger institutional and financial reforms championed by then-African Union Chair, Paul Kagame, AUDA officially adopted its mandate and launched at the 2019 AU summit earlier this month.
 Mayaki said the transformation will allow the Johannesburg-based body to improve its effectiveness and efficiency in delivering AU development policies and programs across its 55 member countries.

 Devex spoke with Mayaki to learn more about the ongoing changes.